Abunai Doyōbi

 "Abunai Doyōbi" (危い土曜日) is the third single by Japanese music trio Candies.
 Written by Kazumi Yasui and Kōichi Morita, the single was released on April 21, 1974.

 The song peaked at No. 46 on Oricon's singles chart and spent 9 weeks in that chart.
-It sold over 38,000 copies.
+It sold over 38,000 copies while in the Oricon chart.
+It had sold over 90,000 copies by 5 April 1978.

 Track listing

 All lyrics are written by Kazumi Yasui; all music is written by Kōichi Morita; all music is arranged by Kōji Ryūzaki.